 - Offline servers.

-- Offline: locally cached web pages for research, typically in ultra-light W3M.
+- Offline: locally cached web pages for research, typically in terminal web browser (W3M).

-- Resource intensive tasks (ie CPU or Network)
+- Resource intensive tasks (ie CPU or network-bound)

-- Outsource to a Virtual Private Server online, especially the CPU-intensive tasks.
+- Outsource to an online Virtual Private Server (VPS)

 - Resources critical for the task, unavailable offline.